ozby/simplebackend/README.md

 Having only one instance of SimpleBackend means that there is no redundancy.
 Therefore, it is not a good idea to use SimpleBackend if people's lives are depending on your application.

-That said, it is also true that complex systems are more error-prone than simple systems.
-Also, uptime can be improved by hosting the application in a Tier IV datacenter (99.995% uptime).
+That said, complex systems are usually more fragile than simple systems.
+Also, uptime can be improved by hosting the application in a Tier IV datacenter (
+99.995% uptime).

 In the future, we may allow more complex configurations that would enable redundancy.